CANFLUX/pipeline-documentation/13_Create_Your_INI_Files.md

 [XXX This long section definitely needs numbered subsections]

+[XXX is outlier detection worth mentioning here as feature, and if so, where?]

 ### What are INI files?
-The INI files for a given site dictate how data is transferred from its raw format into a standardized, cleaned, and gap-filled format that can be used for scientific analysis.
+The INI files for a given flux site dictate how data is transferred from its raw format into a standardized, cleaned, and gap-filled format that can be used for scientific analysis.
 They provide instructions to a set of MATLAB and R scripts used to process data.
-The INI files are unique to each site because not every site is set up in exactly the same way (different sensors, loggers, record lengths, etc.).
+Even though flux sites can be similar in set up, they are usually unique in some way (different sensors, loggers, record lengths, etc.), and the INI files provide a way to deal with these differences while standardizing the data across sites.

-The files are separated into three stages according to each data cleaning stage.
-Before starting to create your own INI files, you **must** have completed sections [XXX add section numbers once finalized, or link all sections - though there are a lot of bitesize steps before this one now].
+The files are separated into three stages in accordance with each data cleaning stage.
+Before starting to create your own INI files, it is important that you complete sections [XXX add section numbers once finalized, or link all sections - though there are a lot of bitesize steps before this one now], so that you have the best chance of everything running smoothly.

 To help you create and edit your own site-specific INI files, throughout the instructions we refer to a working example that cleans data from the Delta Salt Marsh (DSM) flux site in British Columbia [XXX revisit once sample site is decided upon].
 You should already have obtained all the sample files for this site??? and put them in the appropriate locations [XXX link to Obtain_Sample_Config_Standardization_Files.md].

 ### Instructions to create your own INI files:

 #### *First Stage INI file*
-These are the steps to create your first stage INI (which generally requires the most work of the three stages):
+These are the steps to create your first stage INI (which generally requires the most work of the three INI files):

-* Create first stage cleaning INI file from template using createFirstStageIni [XXX discuss this with Zoran, vs. duplicating DSM INI and renaming].
+[[XXX move this createFirstStageIni to later as an option - instead duplicate DSM files and rename...
+Create first stage cleaning INI file from template using `createFirstStageIni`]

-* Name your INI file using the unique measurement site ID, e.g., SITE-ID = ‘DSM’ INI file is named DSM_FirstStage.ini.
+* Using your duplicated first stage INI file (you did this in section XXX [link Obtain_Sample_Config_Standardization_Files.md]), name it using the unique measurement site ID, e.g., SITE-ID = ‘DSM’ INI file is named `DSM_FirstStage.ini`.
 * Edit first stage INI file adding *just a few variables at a time*, keeping in mind the following, as well as the data cleaning principles previously outlined [XXX link to Data_Cleaning_Principles section?]:

     1. Select traces that are needed for future data analysis.
 Not all the measured variables from a site need to be here, only the ones that will be used in future analysis or those needed to improve cleaning, such as diagnostic variables.